NyxBinary/nyxbinary.github.io/README.md

 ## More Resources
----

 - [Etter's Book on Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) - goes over markdown languages, version control, and static site generators
 - [Markdown Guide](https://www.markdownguide.org/)
 - [Hugo Installation](https://gohugo.io/installation/linux/)
 - [Hosting Hugo on Github](https://gohugo.io/hosting-and-deployment/hosting-on-github/) - general instructions, the YAML shown here may be incomplete, using the one provided above has a workaround
 - [Hugo Themes](https://themes.gohugo.io/)

-## Authors and Acknowledgements
----
-Thanks to Yukuro for creating the wonderful [shell theme](https://themes.gohugo.io/themes/hugo-theme-shell/).
-Thanks to PurpleBooth for the useful [README](https://github.com/PurpleBooth/a-good-readme-template) template.

-And finally thanks to Parth Patel, Eddie Wat, and Omar Taha for proofreading both this README and my resume.

 ## FAQs
----

 1. "Why is Markdown better than a word processor?"
 	- Markdown is very easy to modify, everything remains a consistent easy to follow format.
 There is no fiddling with alignment or spacing required.
 Using the full stack method we've outlined here, any changes made to the resume will appear on the website quickly and without extra effort.